(717) 259-9596 • East Berlin, PA

 A frenectomy is a delicate surgical procedure to release these restrictions.
 It is done with a diode laser with little to no anesthetic, no pain, and typically no bleeding.
 The procedure takes only a few moments.
 While Dr. Cockley performs these frenectomy procedures on patients of all ages, she is one of the few practitioners in the area who is experienced in treating infants as young as 24 hours old.

 For your convenience, consultations and procedures may be done at the same visit.
-Parents are welcome to stay in the room during the procedure if requested.
 Immediately after the procedure, our comfortable, private breastfeeding area is available for you to bond with your baby.

 Infant symptoms of tongue-tie/lip tie may include the following: